avenger11/HomeOS-doc/pages/Custom integration required.md

 ---
-title: Custom Integration Requirement
+title: Custom Integration
 layout: home
 nav_order: 3
 ---

-# Custom integration required
+# Required Custom integration

 This is the list of integration required for this dashboard.